Nkovaturient/Neha_Kumari_Delta3.0-Projects/README.md

      - Passionately engaged in my coding odyssey- Journey to master **Full Stack Web Development**.

  ## MY-Projects
- - Starting on, I will be "commiting" and uploading all my projects that I have made and will be working on...
+ - Starting on, I will be uploading all my projects I have created and will be working on...
-   -Feel free to comment, fork and ping me in case of any catch(e){} ⁉️
+- Feel free to comment, fork and ping me in any case of catch(e){} ⁉️

 ## How to add your project in this repository?